scaleoutsystems/fedn/docs/quickstart.rst

 There is also a Jupyter `Notebook <https://github.com/scaleoutsystems/fedn/blob/master/examples/mnist-pytorch/API_Example.ipynb>`_ version of this tutorial including examples of how to fetch and visualize model validations.

-Automate and scale up experimentation with several clients
+Automate experimentation with several clients
 ----------------------------------------------------------
 You can use the provided docker-compose templates to automate deployment of FEDn and clients.